aidecentralized/sonar/README.md

 - [ ] 06: Fault tolerance and rogue clients simulation
 - [ ] 07: Comprehensive documentation - https://github.com/squidfunk/mkdocs-material
 - [ ] 08: Eliminate the need to add a BaseServer module, keep it backward compatible by instantiating the server as yet another node.
+- [ ] 09: Build testing suite
+- [ ] 10: Set up milestones for transition to full API like interface and then launch on `pip`